AparimeyaTiwari/MICROSOFT_AI_AGENT_HACK/README.md

 # LAWGIC ⚖️ – AI-Powered Indian Legal Law Agent

 LAWGIC is a modular, multilingual AI-powered legal assistant built specifically for the Indian legal ecosystem.
-Designed with accessibility and clarity in mind, LAWGIC helps users understand, query, and navigate legal documents and laws.
+Designed with accessibility and clarity, LAWGIC helps users understand, query, and navigate legal documents and laws.
 Whether you're reading a lease agreement, seeking clarity on IPC sections, or looking for a lawyer nearby, LAWGIC simplifies the experience with natural language and smart retrieval.

 ---